Is Soap an acid or base or neutral?

-RCOO– is a conjugate base of a weak acid and able to take part in the chemical reaction.
+RCOO– is a conjugate base of a weak acid and is able to take part in the chemical reaction.
 According to the Bronsted-Lowry base theory, a base is a substance that can accept the proton from another compound.

 So, RCOO– is a base that accepts the H+ ions and is converted into RCOOH which is a weak acid.

-Now, it’s very straightforward, when Soap(RCOONa) undergoes an aqueous solution, the RCOO– accept the H+ ions and converted into RCOOH which is a weak acid, hence, it will not dissociate much or just partially dissociate, so, a large number of H+ ions are absorbed by the RCOO–, causes fewer H+ ions in the final solution.
+Now, it’s very straightforward, when Soap(RCOONa) undergoes an aqueous solution, the RCOO– accepts the H+ ions and converted into RCOOH which is a weak acid, hence, it will not dissociate much or just partially dissociate, so, a large number of H+ ions are absorbed by the RCOO–, causes fewer H+ ions in the final solution.

 Whereas Na+ is useless as it is only a spectator ion, so, the OH– ions are leftover everywhere in the solution of soap which is the most appropriate reason for its basic nature.

 The above picture shows the final aqueous solution of soap.
-Cleary, it shows there is the large number of OH– ions present everywhere because of the hydrolysis of RCOO– ions(RCOO– + H2O → RCOOH + OH–) whereas fatty acids(RCOOH) are just weak acid which partially dissociates and liberates fewer H+ ions, most of them are absorbed by the RCOO– ion and leftover H+ ions present in very small quantity as compare to OH– ions.
+Cleary, it shows there is a large number of OH– ions present everywhere because of the hydrolysis of RCOO– ions(RCOO– + H2O → RCOOH + OH–) whereas fatty acids(RCOOH) are just weak acid that partially dissociates and liberates fewer H+ ions, most of them are absorbed by the RCOO– ion and leftover H+ ions present in very small quantity as compare to OH– ions.

 Therefore, the presence of more OH– ions raises the pH value of a soap solution and makes it basic or alkaline in nature.